suyognepal/featurebranch-release/Readme.md

-# Jenkins Pipeline Deployment and Automation
+# Feature branch release Pipeline Deployment and Automation

 ## Overview
 This repository contains Ansible playbooks and Jenkins pipelines for automating the deployment and management of various environments.
 The automation scripts assist in installation, configuration, infrastructure management, and CI/CD pipeline execution.